DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-22 Slide.md

 # Slide Mechanic

 ### Using the slide
-- Use ctrl to slide
+- Use ctrl / circle to slide
 - The player can slide while they are moving on the ground
 - The player can also press the slide button up to half a second before landing to initiate a slide
 - When walking / running into a slide, a constant force added to the player at the start of the slide to push them forward
+- When jumping into a slide, the slide script takes into consideration the player's y velocity as they land and proportionally adds a force to push the player forward.
+- The player will automatically stop sliding once their velocity falls below a certain amount
 - NOTE: the slide pushes the player in the direction they are already going, NOT the direction they are facing.
+So, they can theoretically be looking / shooting left while sliding right

 ### Bugs / Things to be added